SkylerJohnson102020/reading-notes/class-06.md

 You could essentially use the same notation for multiple listings.
 Say we have a hotel website that represents numerous hotels where you can book a room.
 The literal notation above could use the same exact code, the value of the three properties would be the only this changing in our code.

+# Chapter 5 Document Object Model

+- **DOM** Document Object Model.
+Operates on it;s own set of rules.
+These rules are run by the browser and do two things: 1.
+Make a model of an HTML page.
+2. Access then change an HTML page.

+The DOM follows the structure of a website using a DOM tree.

+- **API** - Application Programming Interface.
+This allows programs to talk to one another.

+### Four different nodes

+- Document - this node represents the entire page and is at the very top of our DOM tree.

+- Element - through the document node, you can then access the html elements.This is the first thing to look for once accessing the document.

+- Attribute - these are considered part of the element they are attached to.
+These aren't children.

+- Text - this node is accessible after accessing the element.
+Cannot have children

+- Working with the DOM tree: 2 steps

+    1. Find node that represents the element you want.
+    2. Use the text, children, and attributes contained within.

+- DOM manipulation - some methods (functions) allow you to add, remove, or create nodes in a tree.

+- DOM queries - methods which find elements in tree.

+- Caching - the method stores the location of an element so it does not have to find it again, saving time.
+You can use a variable to store the location, this is not storing the enitre element, but the variable is a reference to where it is in the DOM tree.

+- Nodelist - when a method locates more than one node.
+Each node then is given an index number just like in an array.
+The order of the items in the nodelist are stored in the same order as on the html page.
+These look like arrays but they actually aren't, they are **collections**.

+- live nodelist - the script updates the page, the list is also updated.

+- static nodelist - does not update when script updates the page.

+- Two ways to access an item on a nodelist: item() and array syntax.

+- item() method - You use this to look at all the info gathered by the selector. 'getElementByClassName('cold').
+You then test how many items are in the index using the length propety in an if statment.

+        if (elements.lenth >= 1 {
+            let firstItem = elements.item(0)
+        })

+- array syntax - is preferred method when searching using selectors.
+This supplies each item if found with an index number and can be accessed using that number.